winstonjs/winston/docs/transports.md

 });
 ```

-Also supports callbacks for completion when the DynamoDB putItem has been compelted.
+Also supports callbacks for completion when the DynamoDB putItem has been completed.

 ### Amazon Kinesis Firehose Transport